 Some state courts have considered the mandatory income payment as a marital asset, while others have not.
 If asset protection is a concern, the grantor should consider whether a mandatory income option is the best choice.
 Giving the trustee discretionary power to distribute income and principal may be a better option for asset protection.

-Helping clients with estate planning must be done with care.
-As a financial advisor, you must be careful not to give legal or tax advice.
-Still, by understanding how trusts work—and their risks—you can help prepare your clients with appropriate questions for their attorneys.
-And just as you're not in a position to give legal advice, most attorneys won't understand your client's entire financial picture.
-Combining your specific expertise can bring tremendous value, helping your clients transfer their wealth as intended.
+As a financial advisor, you must be careful not to give legal or tax advice when helping in the development of your clients' estate plans.
+But by understanding how trusts work—and their risks—you can prepare your clients with appropriate questions for their attorneys.
+And remember this: just as you're not in a position to give legal advice, most attorneys won't understand your client's entire financial picture.
+Combining your specific expertise can bring tremendous value, helping your clients meet their estate planning goals and transfer their wealth as intended.

-What other factors should your clients consider before using an irrevocable trust?
-Have you partnered with attorneys to successfully implement a trust?
-Share your thoughts with us below.
+What other risks should your clients consider before using an irrevocable trust?
+Have you successfully partnered with attorneys to help clients transfer their wealth?
+Share your thoughts with us below!

 Commonwealth Financial Network® does not provide legal or tax advice.
 You should consult a legal or tax professional regarding your individual situation.